Hannskarl Bandel

 Hannskarl Bandel (May 3, 1925 Dessau, Germany – December 29, 1993 Aspen, Colorado, United States), was a German-American structural engineer.

 Early life

 Hannskarl Bandel's father was an architect who owned a construction firm, and his mother came from the Brechtel family, which owned the well-known German construction company of the same name, founded in 1883 by Johannes Brechtel.
-This may have been a contributing factor in his choice of profession and study: he took a doctorate in engineering at the Technical University of Berlin.
+This may have been a contributing factor in his choice of profession and study: he took a doctorate in engineering at Technische Universität Berlin.
 After working in the German steel industry, he came to the United States after World War II with no money and two suitcases full of books, hoping to build suspension bridges.
 Three years after joining the New York firm of engineer Fred Severud, he was made a full partner.

 Major works

 With Severud, he made crucial, creative structural contributions to important mid-century architectural projects such as: